apalache-mc/apalache/docs/internal/smt/Cardinality.md

 a complete set of constraints for computing `k_n = Cardinality(S)`.
 As one can see, the number of literals in this encoding is **linear**, that is, `O(n)`.

-**NOTE:** Although the number of constraints is linear, we have to analyze complexity of the underlying SMT problem, which may happen to be as hard as the SMT problem that is constructed in v0.6.0.
+**NOTE:** Although the number of constraints is linear, we have to analyze the complexity of the underlying SMT problem, which may happen to be as hard as the SMT problem that is constructed in v0.6.0.